bcgov/moh-plr-fhir/input/pages/StructureDefinition-bc-location-intro.md

 This Location profile has the following mandatory elements:

-**Each Location must have:**
+**Each Location must support:**

 1. an identifier
 2. a name, with optional
 	1. Period Extension
 	2. End Reason Extension
 3. an address

-**Each Location must support:**

 4. description
 5. telecom
 6. the Note Extension
 7. the Mailing Address Extension
 8. the Community Health Service Area Extension
+9. the Communication extension
-9.  the Details Extension, including:
+10. the Details Extension, including:
 	1. Owner Name
 	2. Contact Name
 	3. Operator Name